Benedict Joseph Labre

 Benedict Joseph Labre, TOSF (Benoît-Joseph Labre, 26 March 1748 – 16 April 1783) was a French Franciscan tertiary, and Catholic saint.
 Labre was from a well-to-do family near Arras, France.
 After attempting a monastic lifestyle, he opted instead for the life of a pilgrim.
 He traveled to most of the major shrines of Europe, subsisting by begging.
 Labre is patron saint of the homeless.

 Life

-Labre was born on 26th March 1748 in the village of Amettes, near Arras, in the former Province of Artois in the north of France.
+Labre was born on 26 March 1748 in the village of Amettes, near Arras, in the former Province of Artois in the north of France.
 He was the eldest of fifteen children of a prosperous shopkeeper, Jean-Baptiste Labre, and his wife, Anne Grandsire.

 Labre had an uncle, a parish priest, living some distance from his family home, who received Labre and undertook his early education for the priesthood.
 At the age of 16, he approached his uncle about becoming a Trappist monk, but was rebuffed by his parents, who wanted him to wait until he was older to do so.

-When he was about 18, an epidemic struck the city, and both Labre and his uncle worked in the service of the sick.
-Whilst his uncle took care of the souls and bodies of the people, Labre cared for the city's cattle.
+When he was about 18, an epidemic struck the city.
+Labre’s uncle took care of the sick people, while Labre cared for the city's cattle.
 Among the last victims of the epidemic was Labre's uncle.